ritterim/rimdev-blog/src/content/posts/2017-10-06-how-child-components-can-respond-to-store-actions.md

 ---
-layout: post
 title: "How child components can respond to store actions"
+slug: how-child-components-can-respond-to-store-actions
 date: 2017-10-06 12:47:23
 tags:
 - Web
 - Vue
 - JavaScript
 twitter_text: "How child #Vue components can respond to store actions"
+authors:
-authors: Jaime Jones
+- Jaime Jones
 ---

 At RIMdev, I spend most of my time writing Vue components.
 And I love it.
 But sometimes there's unique problems that can be encountered when trying to trickle data down to child components.